 New Burdens funding

 £6.6 million of ‘New Burdens’ funding has been made available from central government to cover the increased activity for local authority places of deposit during the ten-year transition period, with smaller sums available to assist coroners.
-Distributed via The National Archives, £660,000 will be made available for each year of transition, with first payments being made in 2016 in relation to public records accessioned during 2015.
+Distributed via The National Archives, £660,000 will be made available for each year of transition – the first payments were made in 2016 in relation to public records accessioned during 2015.
 Payments are allocated in proportion to their share of the total volume of accessioned public records covered in Schedule 1.

 To claim for funding, places of deposit must report their eligible public records accessioned during the past calendar year via their Accessions return to The National Archives.
 See our guide on New Burdens funding for more information.

-Details for the first year of payments can be downloaded below.
-The data shows the public records accessioned by places of deposit which made them eligible for New Burdens funding, and the total payments for each eligible place of deposit.
+Details for payments made to places of deposit can be downloaded below.
+The data shows the public records accessioned by places of deposit which made them eligible for New Burdens funding, and the total payments for each eligible place of deposit during each year of the transition period.
 Eligibility criteria for public record collections and New Burdens payments are outlined in our New Burdens guide.